 A new runway at Heathrow is a major opportunity to secure a legacy of skilled and secure jobs for our local community.
 Expansion will create long-term career opportunities for local residents, both while we build and once we have built.
 In addition, expansion will mean new jobs at local businesses, as they work with Heathrow to build Britain’s new runway, and benefit from the local economic boost.

-Expansion will help deliver 10,000 apprenticeships at Heathrow and in our supply chain to 2030, helping young people in the local community into secure, quality jobs, and creating a highly skilled future generation.
+Expansion will create 5,000 additional apprenticeships, bringing the total to 10,000 by 2030, helping young people in the local community into secure, quality jobs, and creating a highly skilled future generation.

 Expansion means 10,000 apprenticeships